 Start an Evening Routine

-Start a reflection journal, noting what you’ve experienced, even learned, that day.
+16. Start a reflection journal, noting what you’ve experienced, even learned, that day.
 Every little thing counts.
-Writing can bring many benefits, along with them the enhanced ability to harness creativity.
+Writing itself can bring many benefits.
+The benefits of keeping a journal include the enhanced ability to harness creativity.

 Focus on Your Happiness